'I MINUTELY EXAMINED THE LABEL AND WONDERED WHAT THOSE WORDS WERE WITHIN THE BRACKETS'

 Unreleased demo versions don't count, although some demos are mentioned if they are especially interesting or significant in the history of the song.

 The words at this site are my own: no cutting and pasting from other sites.
 If I do quote someone, I make it clear who they are.
+References are noted or linked to, but not if the information is widely known and easily verified in standard sources.

 I use contributed information if it is plausible or verifiable.